tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/3/LessonPlan.md

 ### 3. Everyone Do: Data Preparation for LSTM (15 min)

-In this activity, students will learn how to prepare the training and testing data for a LSTM model.
+In this activity, students will learn how to prepare the training and testing data for an LSTM model.

 **Files:**